usethesource/rascal/src/org/rascalmpl/courses/GettingStarted/Troubleshooting/ContinuationPrompt/ContinuationPrompt.md

 ```

 The reason is that it expects a `;` after every ((Statements-Assignment)).
-To cancel the entire command, simply provide an empty line:
+To cancel the entire command, provide an empty line:

 ```rascal-shell,continue